fiendskrah/markdown-cv/index.md

 ## Currently

-At University of California, Santa Barbara progressing through the Joint Doctoral Program in Geography.
+Progressing through the Joint Doctoral Program in Geography at San Diego State University and University of California, Santa Barbara.

 ### Specialized in